MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/adaptive-card-previewer.md

 The Adaptive Card Previewer uses the latest rendering stack for Teams to provide a more accurate preview of Adaptive Cards.

-The primary goal of Adaptive Card Previewer is to provide developers with a faster and more reliable solution for previewing adaptive card designs.
-The adaptive card supports the following features:
+The primary goal of Adaptive Card Previewer is to provide developers with a faster and more reliable solution for previewing Adaptive Card designs.
+The Adaptive Card supports the following features:

-* Instant preview of adaptive cards in Visual Studio Code editor through CodeLens or Command Palette.
+* Instant preview of Adaptive Cards in Visual Studio Code editor through CodeLens or Command Palette.

   :::image type="content" source="../../assets/images/previewer-adaptive-card/acp-open-preview.png" alt-text="Shows the options for instant preview of adaptive cards in Visual Studio Code editor through CodeLens or Command Palette.":::